xLuckyOne/RealDebridTorrentDownloader/README.md

-Converts Magnets from comandline to RD-downloadlinks and automatically starts downloading them
+Converts Magnets from command line to RD-downloadlinks and automatically starts downloading them

 *Change the SecretKey to your Secretkey, obtainable via https://real-debrid.com/apitoken